-The comparative literature major is administered by a Comparative Literature Committee made up of the coordinator and faculty representing the Classics, English Literature, Modern Languages and Literatures, and Theater departments.
+The Comparative Literature major is administered by a Comparative Literature Committee made up of the coordinator and faculty representing the Classics, English Literature, Modern Languages and Literatures, Film and Media Studies, Spanish, and Theater departments.
 The basic requirement for the major is work in two literatures in the original language.

 The major in comparative literature is designed for those students who have a love for literature and a strong desire to write and are interested in literary critical research.
 Not for everyone, this major assumes a fair degree of discipline, independence, and self-motivation on the part of the student, especially in the development and writing of the thesis.